Energic motoculteurs with tyres.

 Later with ridges to increase grip on smooth surfaces.

-These outer wheel bands where adapted with a covering of rubber riveted/secured on the outer contact surface.
-They where adapted from horse drawn carriages of the time.
-They where available in the 2 width fittings 55mm and 90mm.
+These outer wheel bands were adapted with a covering of rubber riveted/secured on the outer contact surface.
+They were adapted from horse-drawn carriages of the time.
+They were available in the 2 width fittings 55mm and 90mm.
 The French term was “bandages caoutchouc de 55/90mm” – rubber tires.
-Being solid they where sometimes cut for more grip and these altered as other covering materials became available.
+Being solid they were sometimes cut for more grip and these altered as other covering materials became available.

 Bandages caoutchouc de 55mm – rubbered rims.

 Artisanal adaption of the outer rim with rubber/tread.